fitlink-app/fitlink-monorepo/README.md

   yarn migration:seed
   yarn start
 ```
+> Note that the dev database runs on (default) port 5432, and the test nest server runs on (default) port 3000

 ### Run docker
 A docker-compose file is available to run postgres and s3rver (s3 emulator) for development and jest testing.